Call local rate

 What is a Home Rights Notice?

-In England and Wales, a Home Rights Notice (formerly known as a matrimonial homes notice) is a protective measure for individuals who don’t own a property but have rights to occupy it.
-They are typically used when people continue to live in their partner’s property during divorce or civil partnership dissolution.
+In England and Wales, a Home Rights Notice (HRN), formerly known as a matrimonial homes notice, is a protective measure for a husband or wife who doesn’t own their home but has a right to live there.

 How does a Home Rights Notice work?

-Essentially, they provide a safeguard to ensure that the interests of non-owning partners are acknowledged and respected during any potential property transactions.
+They provide a safeguard to ensure that the interests of non-owning partners are acknowledged and respected during any potential property transactions.

-1. The right to occupy the house; and
+1. The right to occupy the house

 2. Protection from the owner-spouse selling or transferring the house or raising a new mortgage against the home.